jdog117/email-finder/README.md

 # Email Finder

-[Email Finder](https://email-finder-jc.vercel.app) is a free website that generates and validates email addresses of employees.
+[Email Finder](https://email-finder-jc.vercel.app) is website that finds an email addresses from a name and company.

 <img src="docs/img/site-bigger2.png" alt="Banner">